cubicflow/cubicflow/_pages/process.md

 <br>

-Quality control plays a continuous and important role - ultimately ramping up as preparations are made to deploy and&nbsp;go-live.
+Finally, quality control plays a continuous and important role -- ultimately ramping up as preparations are made to deploy and&nbsp;go-live.

 <br><br>